fnzhan/UNITE/README.md

 For the preparation of datasets, please refer to [CoCosNet](https://github.com/microsoft/CoCosNet).

 ## Pretrained Models
-The pretrained models can be downloaded from [here](https://drive.google.com/file/d/1fp7DAiXdf0Ay-jANb8f0RHYLTRyjNv4m/view?usp=sharing).
+The pretrained models can be downloaded from [here](https://drive.google.com/file/d/1dqL4i5q7TizLt6zqLzgcKda-7RdKZD48/view?usp=sharing), and save them in `checkpoints`.

 ## Inference Using Pretrained Model
 Then run the command